U.S. sanctions Venezuela officials, Trump slams Maduro

-NEW YORK/CARACAS, (Reuters) – The United States imposed new sanctions on Venezuelan President Nicolas Maduro’s wife and several top allies on Tuesday as U.S. President Donald Trump urged members of the United Nations to support a “restoration of democracy” in the once-prosperous nation.
+NEW YORK/CARACAS, (Reuters) – The United States imposed new sanctions on Venezuelan President Nicolas Maduro’s wife and several of his top allies yesterday as U.S. President Donald Trump urged members of the United Nations to support a “restoration of democracy” in the once-booming OPEC nation.

 The move adds pressure to a government already widely criticized for economic collapse and undermining democracy.
 But it does not materially change Washington’s efforts to pressure Socialist Party stalwarts who have shown no willingness to hand over power or negotiate a transition.